 Cloud hosting is the fastest growing hosting solutions in the industry, which is well-known for the features like ultra reliable, auto scalable and fully customizable.
-There are more and more personal bloggers and business owners available to sign up with cloud hosting and expect successful and excellent experience online.
-However, cloud hosting has different quality.
-Best Cloud hosting below are named based on the professional editor review and the real customer reviews, which will give you the best user experience when using their services.
+More and more business owners sign up with cloud hosting and expect successful and excellent experience online.

 Cloud hosting is an on demand service based on cloud computing platform providing hosting service for websites on virtual servers to users.
 It pulls the users’ computing resource from extensive underlying networks of physical web servers.
 Focused on maximizing the effectiveness of shared and dynamically recollected resources, cloud hosting turns out to be a method of configuring servers in a flexible utility model of computing to achieve an affordable, scalable and reliable web infrastructure.

 The online hosting industry has undergone significant changes in recent years.
 Increasing numbers of business owners are opting away from traditional Internet hosting in favor of cloud service.
 This article will give comprehensive introduction of cloud hosting including its definition, pros & cons, how it works, we will also compare cloud hosting to VPS and dedicated hosting and figure out whether cloud hosting is suitable for all business owners.

 To be brief, the cloud is a hosting platform using clusters of servers to work together as one for delivering astonishing benefits.
 Starting with the concept of “virtualization”, cloud hosting grants you the ability of scaling up or down resources on demand.
 Cloud hosting also takes this concept further that it allows you to have an in-built redundancy.

 Pros and Cons